-- 3.1 Pursuant to the requirements of Schedule 2 of these regulations, an applicant who wishes to enrol in a course of study leading towards a bachelor's degree qualification must satisfy one of the following categories of eligibility for University Entrance: - (a) Entrance from New Zealand Secondary School qualifications - (b) Discretionary Entrance - (c) Provisional Entrance - (d) Special Admission - (e) Ad eundem statum admission at entrance level based on previous study. - 3.2 Determination of eligibility under the provisions of Clause 3.1 above shall be made by the Academic Registrar or nominee. - 3.2.1 Pursuant to Clause 3.2 above, the Academic Registrar shall convene and chair a university entrance advisory group whose purpose shall be to establish precedents for University Entrance where individuals do not clearly fit the categories outlined in Clause 3.1 above. - 3.3 A person whose application for University Entrance is declined by the University may, after all internal appeal processes have been
+- 3.1 Pursuant to the requirements of Schedule 2 of these regulations, an applicant who wishes to enrol in a course of study leading towards a bachelor's degree qualification must satisfy one of the following categories of eligibility for University Entrance: - (a) Entrance from New Zealand Secondary School qualifications - (b) Discretionary Entrance - (c) Special Admission - (d) Ad eundem statum admission at entrance level based on previous study. - 3.2 Determination of eligibility under the provisions of Clause 3.1 above shall be made by the Academic Registrar or nominee. - 3.2.1 Pursuant to Clause 3.2 above, the Academic Registrar shall convene and chair a university entrance advisory group whose purpose shall be to establish precedents for University Entrance where individuals do not clearly fit the categories outlined in Clause 3.1 above. - 3.3 A person whose application for University Entrance is declined by the University may, after all internal appeal processes have been exhausted, appeal to the New Zealand Qualifications Authority, whose decision in the matter will be final.

-.
 A domestic applicant is one of the following: